 - Front Cover: The front cover of the logbook often displays the title “Vehicle Registration Certificate” along with the DVLA (Driver and Vehicle Licensing Agency) logo.
 It may also include other security features, such as holograms or watermarks, to prevent counterfeiting.

 How can we change or transfer ownership of cars using V5C?

-1. Does a V5C include information on the keeper and owner?
+Does a V5C include information on the keeper and owner?

-The V5C logbook shows the vehicle’s registered keeper, which is different from its owner.
+The V5C logbook shows the vehicle’s registered keeper, different from its owner.
 If you finance a car, you will be its registered keeper and have the V5C logbook.
 There are times, however, when the finance company owns a vehicle.
 Your finance deal will determine this.

 It is proof that you are a registered keeper of your vehicle.
 It is not proof, however, that you own a car.
 A logbook is an essential document that is mandatory and can impact the sale of your vehicle in the future.

 Where to find the VIN on the V5C logbook?